spencer-p/SlugHTTP/README.md

 }
 ```

 That's pretty cool!
-Unfortunately, that's about it.
-Performance is not optimal
-(_sluggish_ one might say), and has tight limitations (8 kilobyte maximum
-requests and responses, among other things).
+For now, there are some tight limitations that I'm steadily

-For spinning up a dead simple web server or just seeing how a web server works
+working on removing.
+But it's great for spinning up a dead simple web server or
-with raw sockets.
+just taking a look at how a web server works with raw sockets.

+## Contributing

+Open to pull requests!

+## Name

+It's mostly reference to UC Santa Cruz.